vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 55

-conduct, Vyavahāra or Transactions, Prāyaš- citta or Penances, etc., and instituted by our Aptas or Elderly well-wishers.
+conduct, Vyavahāra or Transactions, Prāyaś- citta or Penances, etc., and instituted by our Aptas or Elderly well-wishers.

 141